TallKite/linnstrument-firmware/README.md

 Default scales: of the 8 scales, the 1st and 2nd scales are 5-limit major and 5-limit minor.
 Scales 3-6 are blank but for the tonic, so that you can create your own scales on the note lights screen.
 (For the smaller, weirder edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is always the full rainbow.

-The colors use the rainbow metaphor, red-yellow-green-blue = sharp-to-flat = supermajor-to-subminor.
-There's a rainbow of 2nds, a rainbow of 3rds, etc.
-* white = 12-edo-ish = 3-limit
-* yellow / green = downmajor / upminor =  5-over / 5-under (examples: 5/4 and 5/3 are 5-over, 6/5 and 16/15 are 5-under)
-* blue / red = downminor / upmajor = 7-over / 7-under (examples: 7/4 and 7/6 are 7-over, 8/7 and 9/7 are 7-under)
-* purple = neutral = 11-over or 11-under (e.g. 11/9 or 12/11) or 13-over or 13-under (e.g. 13/8 or 18/13)
-* pink is reserved for C in certain edos
-* cyan / orange = a catch-all pair, e.g. 41edo 7/5 and 10/7, cyan is also for "outside" notes aka interordinals e.g. 24edo
-* orange is used in 55edo for upmid and downmid notes

 There are usually 7 white notes, corresponding to CDEFGAB.
 In a bosanquet layout, they are grouped CDE and FGAB.
 There are usually 5 yellow sharps and 5 green flats.
+Large edos have double sharps/flats, or triple or even quadruple.

+                                 for 5n and 7n edos
+           white = natural       pink = tonic or anchor pad green = b             green = down
+          yellow = #             yellow = up
+            cyan = bb            dud (double down)
+          orange = ##            dup (triple up)
+            blue = bbb           trud/trup
+            pink = x#
+             red =
+          purple =
+          yellow/orange =

+* In perfect edos 7, 14, 21, 28 and 35, C is pink, to help it stand out
 * In pentatonic edos 5, 10, 15, 20, 25 and 30, and in supersharp edos 8, 13 and 18, there are only 5 white notes, because E and F are merged, as are B and C
-* In perfect edos 7, 14, 21, 28 and 35, C is pink, to help it stand out
 * In superflat edos, Bb is higher in pitch than B

 The dot patterns tend to follow the conventional m3 P4 P5 M6 P8 guitar fret markers.
 Some edos add M2 and m7.
 Edos above 24 approximate 12edo, in other words there are dots about every 100 cents.
 41edo is an exception.
 It has kites like a Kite guitar.